Updated December 2024

 - UF offers the Medical Honors Program, an accelerated 7-year BS/MD program that admits undergraduates who are dedicated to pursuing a career in medicine, as well as an MD-PhD Training Program.

 - Most students take Steps 1 and 2 of the United States Medical Licensing Examination (USMLE) during medical school and Step 3 during the first or second year of postgraduate training.
 The exam assesses the ability “to apply knowledge, concepts, and principles and to demonstrate fundamental patient‐centered skills,” according to the USMLE.
 The exam materials are created by committees made up of medical educators and clinicians.
 Step one is about 280 multiple-choice questions and takes about 8 hours.
 Step two is divided into Clinical Knowledge (about 318 multiple-choice questions over an approximately 9-hour session) and Clinical Skills (12 patient cases: 15 minutes for each patient encounter as well as 10 minutes to record each patient note).
 Step 3 takes two days: Day 1, Foundations of Independent Practice, is 232 multiple-choice test questions, and Day 2, Advanced Clinical Medicine, is about 180 multiple-choice questions.
-The 2020 Bulletin of Information provides more details about the test and current policies.

 Residency

-After medical school, graduates need to enter an Anesthesiology Residency program, which typically lasts 4 years and provides in-depth and hands-on learning in clinical and research settings.
+After medical school, graduates need to enter an anesthesiology residency program, which typically lasts 4 years and provides in-depth and hands-on learning in clinical and research settings.
 Graduates of U.S. medical schools are matched with residencies through the National Residency Matching Program.

 - At UF, anesthesiology residents spend over half of their time at UF Health Shands Hospital, the UF Health Cancer Center, and the UF Health Heart & Vascular and Neuromedicine hospitals.
 Other training areas include the Malcom A. Randall North Florida/South Georgia VA Medical Center, the UF Health Children’s Surgical Center, the UF Health Florida Surgical Center, and separate facilities dedicated to pain management.